visualcommunicationdesign/visualcommunicationdesign.github.io/index.md

 ## Introduction

-Welcome to the online syllabus for Visual Communciation Design, a mandatory course for Design for Interaction (DfI) Master program students and an elective for other programs.
-In the course, we study visual communication from three perspectives: A) How does the brain process visual information?
-B) How can you empirically test visual communication?
-C) What are digital possibilities and tools to design visual communication?

-These have been formulated in 3 learning objectives:
+Welcome to the online syllabus for Visual Communciation Design, a course for Design for Interaction (DfI) Master program students, and off course anyone else interested.
+In this course we have 3 main learning objectives:
-1. Understand visual communication design in terms of how it is perceived, how it is made (technique) and why it was made (historical/cultural/use).
-2. Formulate hypotheses about communicative properties and empirically evaluate these.
+1. Learn to 'read' existing visual communication designs (visual literacy).
+2. Apply various emperical methods to reveal what people see.
 3. Design a web-based interactive visual communication.

 The learning activities (assignments) each address a specific learning goal:
-1. Identify the relevant perceptual mechanisms that play a role in a given set of designs and relate them to technique and context.
+1. Analyse a set of images.
-2. Design and conduct a user test that quantifies the information communication.
+2. Design and conduct a user test that quantifies the communication.
-3. Learn to read, adept and write P5.js sketches into an interactive javascript prototype.
+3. Learn to read, adept and write P5.js sketches.